matkatmusic/PFMCPP_Project1/README.md

 2) Click **Settings** to access the repository settings.
 Click on Collaborators.
 Enter `matkatmusic`.
 3) Click on my name to add me as a collaborator.
 # Send me a DM in Slack...
-...letting me know you added me to the repo.
+...letting me know you added me to the repo, and **share the Invite link to your repository** by doing the following:
+- Copy the URL of your repo and add `/invitations` at the end of the URL.
+- it should look like this: `https://github.com/YourUserName/pfmcpp_project1/invitations`
+- Paste it in the DM
+I have no way of knowing if I updated your project recently, or if you updated it recently, so I need you to share the link in the DM

 Github will send me an invite link but I might miss it, so DM me.
 You can proceed to the next section without waiting for me to accept the invite.